-be procured by the auditors in addition to the audit, evaluation of the audit process, advising the Nominating Committee when preparing auditor proposals, and audit fees.
-In addition, the Committee has: established an annual plan for its work and an updated risk analysis for the business with a special focus on financial reporting and the link to internal controls; approved the auditor’s audit plan; read and evaluated the auditor’s review; evaluated the internal controls and the process improvement work performed by the Company in that regard.
+be procured by the auditors in addition to the audit, evaluation of the audit process, advising the Nominating Committee when preparing auditor proposals, and fees for the audit assignments.
+Furthermore, the Committee has established an annual plan for its work and an updated risk analysis for the business with a special focus on financial reporting and the link to internal controls.
+The Committee has also approved the auditor’s audit plan, read and evaluated the auditor’s review, evaluated the internal controls and the process improvements carried out by the company in that regard.
 During the year, an internal audit was performed by EY based on an earlier risk analysis.
 The internal audit was conducted by controlling all existing internal processes

-The Remuneration Committee is responsible for matters regarding remuneration and benefits for senior executives, including those of the CEO, and matters of principle for all senior executives.
+The Remuneration Committee is responsible for matters regarding remuneration and benefits for senior executives, including the CEO, and matters of principle for all senior executives.
 The Board of Directors establishes guidelines for senior executive remuneration that are presented to and approved by the AGM.
-The guidelines for senior executive remuneration are monitored and evaluated annually, including variable remuneration programs for the Company management that are in progress and that ended during the year.
+The guidelines for remuneration to senior executives are monitored and evaluated annually, including variable remuneration programs for the company’s management that are ongoing or ended during the year.
 The current remuneration policy is attached to the AGM minutes, which are available on the website.
 The Remuneration Committee consists of all eight Board members.
 The Board Chairman is the chair of the Committee.
 All members were independent in relation to the company except for Pontus Lindwall Lindwall, as he is Chairman of Betsson AB, which is a customer of NetEnt.
 However, Pontus Lindwall did not participate

 in any decisions in which he could be considered biased.
 The Remuneration Committee met once in 2016.